6 Psychology Techniques and How to Apply them in Sales

 5. Foot-in-the-door technique

-This is a tried and tested technique based on getting someone to agree to something small before asking for something bigger.
+This is a tried and tested psychology in sales technique based on getting someone to agree to something small before asking for something bigger.

-This technique works because we naturally need consistency and prefer not to contradict ourselves, and after agreeing to an initial request, it would be inconsistent to refuse a second one.
+This sales psychology technique works because we naturally need consistency and prefer not to contradict ourselves, and after agreeing to an initial request, it would be inconsistent to refuse a second one.